-Once you embed a processor and a load of IoT sensors into a “dumb” tool or appliance, there are few limits to what it can do.
+IoT, or the Internet of Things, is an internet formed not between human users, but between interconnected devices that share data with each other.
+Once you embed a processor and a load of IoT sensors into a tool, machine or appliance, there are few limits to what it can do.

 Right now, IoT devices are a perfect storm of cybersecurity vulnerability.
 Here’s why:

 Even if your IoT device is totally secure, there’s another huge risk it might expose you to – privacy violations.
 These devices are notorious for harvesting data for their manufacturers.
 This data is ostensibly only used to improve their devices, but few companies will be able to resist the price that detailed user data could fetch.

 Since IoT devices are part of huge infrastructures, the consequences in case of a hack could affect millions of people.
 Hackers could break into a power management system, for example, and leave an entire city without electricity.

 How about the smart home industry?
 Imagine a stalker watching your family through your security camera or remotely unlocking your door.
 If your house is equipped with IoT devices, it means that somebody with the right skills can monitor your activities and exploit your home.

 Even smartwatches aren’t reliable as they can trick patients into taking pills and cause health problems or even death.